patrickteye2/patrickteye2/README.md

-- 👋 Hi, I’m Patrick
+- 👋 Hello, I’m Patrick.
+A front-end web developer.
-- 👀 I’m interested in front-end development (for noww)
+- 👀 I’m interested in builing solutions for modern day business problems.
-- 🌱 I’m currently polishing my skills in react.js
+- 🌱 Major library is react js.
-- 💞️ I’m looking to contribute as much as I can all platforms
+- 💞️ I’m looking to contribute as much as I can to help the community.
-- 📫 How to reach me patrick96rich@gmail.com
+- 📫 Reach out at patrick96rich@gmail.com

 <!---
 patrickteye2/patrickteye2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.